rwth-i6/i6_experiments/README.md

 the existing API or the resulting pipeline.

 As this is still under construction, what kind of pipelines are grouped here is still not decided.
-So far there is `datasets` which will contain pipelines related to specific corpora.
+So far there is:
+ - `datasets` which will contain pipelines related to specific corpora.
+ - `setups` which contain corpus independed pipeline helpers for specific systems (e.g. Hybrid-ASR)

-For i6 users: if pipelines have a related `export` function, pre-computed jobs may be found under `/work/common/asr` and can be imported via the console.
+For i6 users: if pipelines have a related `export` function, pre-computed jobs may be found under `/work/common/asr` and can be imported via the console via `tk.import_work_directory()`.
 For further details on the exact location please look into the export function docstring.